Thiago Motta: Atlético Madrid

 In late August 2007, Motta signed a one-year contract with Atlético Madrid for an undisclosed fee.
-Once again he began the season on the sidelines, injured; in the Copa del Rey quarter-final match against Valencia CF he was ejected after only 25 minutes, and the Colchoneros lost the away fixture 0–1 and subsequently the tie.
+Once again he began the season on the sidelines, injured; in the Copa del Rey quarter-final match against Valencia, he was ejected after only 25 minutes, and the Colchoneros lost the away fixture 0–1 and subsequently the tie.

 Due to injury to regular starter Raúl García and the departure of Maniche in January 2008, Motta's opportunities increased.
 In March, however, the recurrent knee problems reappeared and his season was over, followed by a successful surgery and rehabilitation in the United States; he trialled with Premier League side Portsmouth after his release, but did not sign for them.

 Genoa

 In September 2008, Motta joined Genoa on a free transfer, after passing a medical.
 During his debut campaign he performed consistently well and was a regular in the starting eleven, under coach Gian Piero Gasperini.

-On 11 April 2009, Motta scored two goals (one of them in the first half's injury time) in a final 3–2 home victory over Juventus FC.
+On 11 April 2009, Motta scored two goals (one of them in the first half's injury time) in a final 3–2 home victory over Juventus.
 He finished the year with a career-best six goals, and his team qualified for the Europa League.

 Inter Milan

 On 20 May 2009, La Gazzetta dello Sport confirmed that Motta, alongside teammate Diego Milito, transferred to Inter Milan, who paid €28 million for the latter and €10.2 million for the former while as part of the deal, Genoa received five Inter players: Robert Acquafresca, Francesco Bolzoni, Leonardo Bonucci, Ivan Fatić and Riccardo Meggiorini.
 Motta's agent, Dario Canovi, later revealed that his Genoa contract with the club included a buy-out fee of €10 million.

-Motta's debut came in 2009–10's opener, a 1–1 home draw against A.S.
-Bari, and his first goal came the next round as he opened the score in the Derby della Madonnina after an assist by Milito, in the 4–0 defeat of A.C.
+Motta's debut came in 2009–10's opener, a 1–1 home draw against Bari, and his first goal came the next round as he opened the score in the Derby della Madonnina after an assist by Milito, in the 4–0 defeat of A.C.
 Milan.
-Having been in and out of the team for the duration of the season, he netted his first brace for them in a 3–0 win over Bologna F.C.
-1909 on 3 April 2010.
+Having been in and out of the team for the duration of the season, he netted his first brace for them in a 3–0 win over Bologna on 3 April 2010.

 Motta also appeared in eight games during the club's victorious Champions League campaign, including the 0–1 loss at former side Barcelona in the semi-finals (3–2 aggregate win).
 During that match, he was sent off after apparently striking Sergio Busquets in the face with his hand; the incident gathered attention due to Busquets' apparent feigning of injury.

-On 23 October 2011, from a corner taken by Wesley Sneijder, Motta scored through a header in a 1–0 victory against A.C.
-ChievoVerona, which was Inter's first at home in 2011–12.
+On 23 October 2011, from a corner taken by Wesley Sneijder, Motta scored through a header in a 1–0 victory against Chievo, which was Inter's first at home in 2011–12.